nudgebg/egvinsulin/docs/data_sets/T1DEXI.md

 ##### MDI
     - MDI basal flow rates (all NaN) need to be dropped
-    - MDI basal injections miss duration which should be guessed from the insulin action profile (if available or by taking the time until the next injection).
+    - MDI basal injections miss duration which should be inferred from the insulin action profile (if available or by taking the time until the next injection).
 Alternatively, we could use the median duration as an estimate for the acting time.
 Or check if there is a table with basal insulin type information.
-    - there are priming doses and double injections but we keeo these for now
+    - there are priming doses and double injections but we keep these for now

 #### Open Questions
  - Some patient pumps are potentially incorrectly assigned to AID or CSII